 - Research is an important – and sometimes essential – component of matching to any specialty

-- Publications in the form of abstracts, research articles, or presentations are one measure used to view one’s suitability for a career in each specialty
+- Publications such as abstracts, research articles, or presentations are used to assess one’s suitability for a specialty career.

 - The most competitive specialties require the most research